 This past weekend saw the Grand Opening of Alesong Brewing & Blending’s anticipated tasting room located in Eugene’s wine region.
 It also marked the release of the brewery’s one-year anniversary beer with its Anniversary Double IPA.
 Not a style that the brewery is known for but a style that Brewmaster Matt Van Wyk is no stranger to from his years at Oakshire Brewing.
 The cans sold out but the Double IPA is on tap at its tasting room and will be making its way into distribution including Portland in the coming days.

-Also this weekend saw the soft opening of a new forthcoming brewery in McMinnville, Oregon with the new Allegory Brewing.
+Also this weekend saw the soft opening of Allegory Brewing, a new brewery in McMinnville, Oregon.
 Founded by David Sanguinetti, who also owns McMinnville’s premiere beer bar The Bitter Monk, this brewery has been brewing collaboration beers and had these on tap over the weekend.
 Already in the books are beers brewed at Heater Allen Brewing, Claim 52 Brewing, Wolves & People Farmhouse Brewery, Fort George Brewery, Culmination Brewing Company, Reach Break Brewing, and The Commons Brewery.

 Heading up the brewery will be Charlie Van Meter, formerly of Sasquatch Brewing, Logsdon Farmhouse Ales, and most recently Yachats Brewing.
 Look for farmhouse style beers once brewing operations begin in the coming months.
 Allegory Brewing is located at 777 NE 4th Street in McMinnville, Oregon, OR.